In Real Life (band): Drew Ramos

 Andrew Luís Ramos (known professionally as Drew) was born on October 23, 1997 and comes from the Bronx, New York.
 In 2017, Ramos auditioned for the first season of ABC's Boy Band, singing Sam Smith's "Stay with Me".
 Along with Tutton and Perez, Ramos went through the competition without being placed in the bottom two or three.
 His breakout performance (during the competition) was MAXED's performance of Lauryn Hill's rendition of "Can't Take My Eyes Off You".

-Sergio Calderon
+Sergio Calderón

-Sergio Aguilar Calderon, Jr. (known professionally as Sergio JR.) was born on October 6, 2000 and is from Redwood City, California.
+Sergio Aguilar Calderón, Jr. (known professionally as Sergio JR.) was born on October 6, 2000 and is from Redwood City, California.
 He was a student at Woodside Priory School before auditioning for Boy Band, where he performed an English-Spanish bilingual rendition of Prince Royce's "Stand by Me".
-On August 10, 2017, Calderon was placed in the bottom two, along with former contestant Devin Hayes, but he was saved by the fans and viewers who voted for him to stay.
+On August 10, 2017, Calderón was placed in the bottom two, along with former contestant Devin Hayes, but he was saved by the fans and viewers who voted for him to stay.
 On May 22, 2020, he released his first single "No es Fácil".